Project Summary

 CONCEPT SUMMARY

-Exceptional quality of construction and displays; Design in the style of an railroad back shop; For national and world notoriety the museum must be of high quality throughout--in its collections, interpretive displays, and staff; Staff must be well trained in their particular areas of expertise, paid a competitive salary, and have a reasonable amount of job security; Archives available to researchers; Open year round.
+Exceptional quality of construction and interactive educational displays; Design in the style of an railroad back shop; For national and world notoriety the Park must be of high quality throughout--in its collections, interpretive exhibits, and staff; Staff must be well trained in their particular areas of expertise, paid a competitive salary, and have a reasonable amount of job security; Archives available to researchers; Open year round.

 Potential benefits to the Arizona economy

-The museum, particularly being co-located with the Grand Canyon Railway, has the potential for attracting a world audience.
-For northern Arizona, this translates into direct additional revenues to business throughout the tourist industry.
+The Park, particularly being co-located with the Grand Canyon Railway, has the potential for attracting a world audience.
+For northern Arizona, this translates into direct additional revenues to businesses throughout the tourist industry.
 For state, counties, and cities this translates into direct additional tax revenues estimated to be in the $4.95 to $9 million range.
 This increased visitation will also create the need for an additional 340 jobs.
-As the Museum will have a positive cash flow it will be self supporting and able to grant funds for the support of other Arizona museums and cultural projects.
+As the Park and Foundation will have a positive cash flow, it will be self supporting and able to grant funds for the support of other Arizona museums and cultural projects.

-The Museum will have as its emphasis the cultural heritage of Arizona as part of the seventy-six railroads that served the entire state.
+The Museum will have as its emphasis the cultural heritage of Arizona as part of the seventy-nine railroads that served the entire state.
 The cultural and ethnic diversity surrounding the mining, logging, ranching, agriculture, manufacturing, tourism and the military is extensive and will be the focus of the Museum’s highly interactive educational exhibits.
 Motive power and rolling stock will be featured in static displays with a variety of steam and diesel locomotives, freight, passenger, and special purpose rolling stock.
-Interpretive displays will emphasize railroad and industrial workers in juxtaposition with appropriate artifacts.
-Other interpretive displays will feature aspects such as track construction, Fred Harvey Company history, and the impact of the Santa Fe Ry and Grand Canyon Ry on Grand Canyon National Park.
+Interactive interpretive exhibits will emphasize railroad and industrial workers in juxtaposition with appropriate artifacts.
+Other interpretive exhibits will feature aspects such as track construction, Fred Harvey Company history, and the impact of the Santa Fe Railway and Grand Canyon Railway on Grand Canyon National Park.
 Art exhibits in the Museum’s gallery will have a particular emphasis on railroad and national park advertising art.

-Currently the Museum has motive power, rolling stock, signal equipment and artifacts on hand valued at more than $2.8 million.
+Currently the Park has motive power, rolling stock, signal equipment and artifacts on hand valued at more than $5 million.
+Accomplished in a partnership between the Foundation and the City of Williams, construction of three gateway arches, a historic railroad /Route 66 park, and a boxcar pedestrian bridge give testimony the City’s heritage and railroad legacy.
 Additional artifacts committed to the Museum collection are in the process of accession.

 Size of Facility